lcnbeapp/beapp/README.md

 </ol>
 <li>Power spectral decomposition (PSD)</li>
 <li>Inter-trial phase coherence (ITPC)</li>
+<li>Parameterizing neural power spectra (<a href="https://github.com/voytekresearch/fooof">FOOOF</a>)</li>
+<li>Phase-amplitude coupling (<a href="https://github.com/pactools/pactools">PAC</a>)</li>
 </ol>
 <p>BEAPP aims to strike a balance between assuming only a basic level of MATLAB and EEG signal processing experience, while also offering a flexible menu of opportunities for more advanced users.&nbsp; At a minimum, no programming experience is required to use BEAPP, but basic familiarity with troubleshooting in Matlab will likely come in handy.</p>
 <p>User guides for running BEAPP programmatically and using a GUI can be found in the documentation folder.</p>
+<p><strong>Installing FOOOF and PAC Modules</strong></p>
+<p>The majority of BEAPP requires no installation steps to use.
+However, the FOOOF and PAC modules are executed by programs written in Python, and as a result, use of the FOOOF or PAC modules requires installation of these programs as well as their dependences.
+Instructions to do so can be found in the doc "Installing_FOOOF_and_PAC_dependences_readme" found in the documentation folder.
+Alternatively, the github repos for each toolbox (<a href="https://github.com/voytekresearch/fooof">FOOOF</a>, <a href="https://github.com/pactools/pactools">PAC</a>) will contain installation instructions.
 <p><strong>Next Steps:</strong></p>
 <p>BEAPP is intended to be a dynamic, rather than static, platform for EEG processing.&nbsp; This means that we plan to continue adding additional functionality over time, and we encourage other users to add functionality as well.&nbsp;</p>
 <p><strong>What&rsquo;s on Our Wishlist (coming soon):</strong></p>